psychemedia/pentrich-uprising/tellings/10_cartwrights_mill.md

 "And what would you know about it..."

+And so he began his tale.

-We met at Dumb Steeple.
+They met at Dumb Steeple.
 It were pretty much a pitch black night, so we needed somewhere we could find.

 --

 TO DO - account of attack on Rawfold's Mill

 It's fair trek out of Huddersfield to the Dumb Steeple, and uphill too.
-By midnight??, ?? men had gathered there, then organised into rankes, and counted off.
+By midnight??, ?? men had gathered there, then organised into ranks, and counted off.
 A regular drill, but tonight they meant business.
 A group from Leeds?? were  to meet them at Rawfolds, to bolster the numbers even further.
 Cartwright would have defences in place, but through strength of numbers, the Luddites would show him who was boss.
 The final advance began.

 Cartwright had made his way to bed about ??.
 Also in the mill were ??